 Avg continuous comfortable cruise 4.0/4.3mph - sprint 6.5mph

 This is a review of the later post 2004 P&H triple layer plastic version (same material as the P&H Scorpio) with round/oval hatch covers not the current cheaper, and less stiff, single layer plastic Venture branded version.

 Intermediate Paddler Review Update: Nice all round triple layer plastic sea kayak equally at home at sea or touring round the Norfolk Broads.
 The seat and thigh braces/cockpit outfitting are more comfortable than many sea kayaks I have paddled (one of the only sea kayaks I didn't feel the need to refit/customise the cockpit).
 Good initial and secondary stability and manoeuvrable when edged.
 Prone to weathercocking when lightly loaded but this reduces the more weight is added.
 Low Volume version (160) LV version also available for lighter loadings (but at at 82kg and a touch under 6' with UK size 10/11 feet I didn't have enough foot room in the 160 whereas my 166 is fine).
 Check for well documented P&H skeg control issues (modifications to later versions helped).
-I probably paddle this more than any of my other kayaks and I don't regret buying it but after a recent test paddle in a Seabird Scott I am once again longingly eyeing up a longer/narrower/more expensive composite sea kayak (although I would probably keep the Capella as well funds permitting as it is more robust than a composite boat)!
+I probably paddled this more than any of my previous kayaks and I don't regret buying it but after a recent test paddle in a Seabird Scott I upgraded to a longer/narrower/more expensive composite sea kayak (although I would probably have kept the Capella as well had funds permitted as it is more robust than a composite boat)!
 Very reasonably priced on the secondhand market now so makes a good value buy (I would recommend NOT buying an older square hatch version as per P&H statement - see notice at top of review).